morganherlocker/doctagon.js/README.md

 A node.js tool for creating docs from simple markdown.

 Use a simple document structure of files and folders.
 The text in the files is markdown.
-To compile the docs down to a simple html file, just use:
+To compile the docs, just use:

-    doctagon magic -o magic_help.html
+    bin/doctagon ./example/magic -o ./example/magic_test

 Here is a sample doctagon directory structure: